-2. This is not a class on physical database design or implementation strategies (e.g., Data Mesh) and is not a class on Data Governance, Data Management, or Data Strategy - it is a modelling class.
+2. This is not a class on physical database design or implementation strategies (e.g., Data Mesh or Data Lake) and is not a class on Data Governance, Data Management, or Data Strategy - it's about modelling.

 Overview and logistics